Roxana Mehran: Medical career

 Mehran held appointments at Columbia University Irving Medical Center and Washington Hospital Center before moving to Mount Sinai School of Medicine.
 As of 2021, she is a professor of medicine, cardiology, and population health science and policy at the Icahn School of Medicine at Mount Sinai, a position she has held since 2010.
 In 2019, she was honored as the Mount Sinai Professor in Cardiovascular Clinical Research and Outcomes.

 Mehran advocates for women in medicine with a focus on her field of cardiology, including a study in The Lancet that showed a lack of gender-specific research related to women's heart health.
-She co-founded Women as One, an organization dedicated to the advancement of women physicians, and in 2020, she was named lead commissioner for The Lancets Commission on Women and Cardiovascular Disease.
+In 2019 Mehran and Marie-Claude Morice co-founded Women as One, an organization dedicated to the advancement of women physicians, and in 2020, she was named lead commissioner for The Lancets Commission on Women and Cardiovascular Disease.
 She was a founding physician of the Cardiovascular Research Foundation, New York City, in 2000.
 In July 2025, it was announced that Mehran would assume the role of president of the American College of Cardiology beginning in March 2026.